qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * :guilabel:`Host`: The name of the database host.

 * :guilabel:`Identifier`: Identifies the instance to connect to on the host.
-Can be either :guilabel:`Instance Number` or :guilabel:`Port Number`.
+  This can be either :guilabel:`Instance Number` or :guilabel:`Port Number`.
   Instance numbers consist of two digits, port numbers are in the range from 1 to 65,535.

 * :guilabel:`Mode`: Specifies the mode in which the SAP HANA instance runs.
 This setting is only taken into account if :guilabel:`Identifier` is set to